gabrandalisse/product-hunt/README.md

 # Product Hunt Clone

-This is a personal project, it is a clone of the Produc Hunt page.
+This is a personal project, it is a clone of the Product Hunt page.
 Made with Next.js, Firebase and E2E tested with Cypress.

 ## Tech Stack